 Reliable, effective and affordable wastewater treatment is a cornerstone for business and industry and vital to quality of life for the people in our region.
 It is crucial the success of new and existing businesses competing in a tough, global economy and rate stability is critical for the region to thrive.

 However, wastewater treatment is energy-intensive.
-At $3 million a year, electricity accounts for nearly 40 percent of non-payroll costs at the wastewater treatment plant, driving tough budgetary decisions and increased rates to the businesses and residents in the community.
-An astounding 53.6 percent increase in electricity rates over the past eight years has added to the challenge of stabilizing rates.
+At $3 million a year, electricity accounts for about a third of non-payroll costs at the wastewater treatment plant, driving tough budgetary decisions and increased rates to the businesses and residents in the community.
+An astounding 66 percent increase in electricity rates since 2006 has added to the challenge of stabilizing rates.

 To address this problem, WLSSD embarked on a project to ensure the organization fully understood its energy issues and was equipped to deal with them.
 In 2013, WLSSD finished an energy policy to help guide its decisions.
 The plan is essentially a roadmap that outlines near-term and long-term actions throughout the organization to conserve energy and generate energy, and facilitate a stepwise process toward the ultimate goal of energy self-sufficiency.
 The objectives of the energy policy are to improve energy consumption efficiency, reduce cost, decrease capital investment, reduce environmental emissions and conserve natural resources.